Bwatiye

 - Cultural Proverbs Sayings

-- Proverbs play a significant role in Bwatiye culture, often used to impart wisdom and moral lessons.
+- Proverbs play a crucial role in Bwatiye culture, often used to impart wisdom and teach moral lessons.
+They emphasize themes like unity, respect, and perseverance.

 - Naming Conventions And Terms Of Address